amclay/Twitch-API/IRC.md

 You can connect to Twitch IRC using the following bits of information:

-- The server name to connect to is: `irc.twitch.tv`.
+- The server name to connect to is: `irc.chat.twitch.tv`.
 - The port to connect to is `6667`
-- **SSL is not currently supported for Twitch IRC**
+- SSL is not currently supported on `irc.chat.twitch.tv` on port 443
 - Your nickname must be your Twitch username in lowercase.
 - Your password should be an OAuth token [authorized through our API](/authentication.md) with the `chat_login` scope.
   - The token must have the prefix of `oauth:`.
 For example, if you have the token `abcd`, you send `oauth:abcd`.